-Jasper Murdock’s repertoire has grown to more than 50 different craft beers, including traditionally English style cask ales.
+Jasper Murdock’s repertoire has grown to more than 50 different craft beers.

 Our Ales and Lagers are crafted from the finest malts and hops, occasionally including hops grown in our own hop garden here at the Inn.
 Because filtration can strip flavor and body from a beer, the yeast is allowed to settle out naturally in an extended cold-aging period to ensure that all the goodness reaches your palate.
-The Vermont craft beer is then pumped underground and across the 100 foot distance from the Brewery cellar to our Pub at the Inn, where we rotate 8 different beers, plus one cask ale.
-With our expanded tap capacity, we now are able to offer Guest Taps, which will usually feature beers from other popular Vermont breweries.
+The Vermont craft beer is then pumped underground and across the 100 foot distance from the Brewery cellar to our Pub at the Inn, where we rotate 6 different beers.
+We also offer Guest Taps, which will usually feature beers from other popular Vermont breweries.

 Buying Norwich Inn Vermont Craft Beer

 Keeping with tradition and adding to the treat, our Vermont craft beers are sold only at the Inn.
 Bottled brew in many of our varieties is available by the 22 ounce bottle, by the case, the 5 gallon keg….and now Growlers.

 Call ahead or just drop by the front desk to pick up your beer at the Inn.
 Recently, our Vermont microbrewery introduced a signature ale cheese in collaboration with Woodstock’s Vermont Farmstead Cheese Company: Jasper Murdock Whistling Pig Ale Cheddar.
 It too is available for sale at the Inn.

 Porters are the darkest of the brown beer family.
 Brown malt takes center stage and makes this a deliciously malty beer.
 One of our favorite hops is Northern Brewer so we added a lot making this a hop forward Porter.